Lord Howe Island Weather

 When is the best time of year to visit Lord Howe?

-The climate on Lord Howe Island is likened to a perpetual Australian summer.
+The climate on Lord Howe Island is likened to a perpetual Australian spring.
 It really is a paradise for those escaping the heat of summer, and the cold of winter.

 Lord Howe Island is surrounded by the ocean, moderating the temperatures on a seasonal and daily basis.
 The ocean temperature has a maximum 26°C in summer and minimum 18°C in winter so the air temperatures do not vary much from that, giving the island a perpetual spring feel.